Pilbara Minerals: Don't Miss This Junior Miner At The Dawn Of The Age Of Lithium

 - Technological advances - New technology could emerge that would be able to compete with traditional lithium-ion batteries

-- Eventual delays and cost overruns - Even though it seems to be unlikely, small delays or budgets overruns may occur as Pilgangoora project still has a long way to go
+- Eventual delays and cost overruns - Even though it seems to be unlikely, small delays or budget overruns may occur as Pilgangoora project still has a long way to go

 The Bottom Line

 To sum up, Pilbara Minerals is my favorite lithium pick and top stock idea for this year.
-With favorable lithium pricing environment, capable management and Pilgangoora commissioning scheduled for the end of this year, the shares may attract investor's attention and get a leg up.
+With favorable lithium pricing environment, capable management and Pilgangoora commissioning scheduled for the end of this year, the shares may attract investor's attention and get a leg-up.
 Although the post-tax NPV of the company's flagship project suggests that the shares are trading currently at their fair value, strategic position and superior characteristics of the project can make the company a potential takeover target.
 Should the lithium boom show to have a solid foundation, the scalability of Pilgangoora plant from 2Mtpa to 4Mtpa could be an additional catalyst.
-However, please bear in mind that the increased volatility around the stock is not going to disappear and therefore be aware of the risks associated with this type of investment.
+However, please bear in mind that the increased volatility around the stock is not going to disappear and, therefore, be aware of the risks associated with this type of investment.

-Note: As always, feel free to subscribe my SA author's page, follow me on Twitter and add your thougts in the comment section below!
+Note: As always, feel free to subscribe my SA author's page, follow me on Twitter and add your thoughts in the comment section below!

 Disclosure: I am/we are long PILBF, GALXF.